 I’ve filled small mason jars with homemade hot honey, tied a simple ribbon around the lid, and gifted them with cheese boards or chicken and rice in rice cooker recipes.
 It’s an easy, thoughtful homemade treat—especially around the holidays.

-FAQs About How to Make Hot Honey Sauce
+How to Make Hot Honey Sauce – Frequently Asked Questions

-Can I use hot sauce instead of chili flakes?
+Can I use hot sauce, fresh chiles, or chili flakes interchangeably?

 Wrapping It Up: Time to Make Your Own